The Paul Klemperer Fellowship in the History of Medicine

 Background

-The Klemperer Fellow is expected to spend at least four weeks in New York City, working in the New York Academy of Medicine Library.
-Fellows are required to make a public presentation about their project at NYAM, to contribute a post for our blog, and to submit a final report on work done at the Library by the end of the award period.
-All fellowship work must be completed during the calendar year for which the fellowship is awarded.
+The Klemperer Fellow is expected to spend at least four weeks in New York City, conducting research in the New York Academy of Medicine Library.
+Fellows are required to make a public presentation about their project at NYAM, to contribute a post for our blog, and to submit a final report on the research conducted in the Library by the end of the award period.
+All fellowship obligations must be completed during the calendar year for which the fellowship is awarded.

 Eligibility Requirements